Million Hours Fund - Application Summary

 What would you like to do?

-• how many extra hours of youth work this funding will provide
+Tell us how many extra hours of youth work you’ll provide, including:

 • how many young people you expect to attend each hour

-• have an existing level of ability in a skill
+• take part without having an existing level of skill

-• adhere to a certain religion or set of beliefs.
+• take part without following a particular religion or set of beliefs

 • feel safer and have access to trusted relationships with adults

-You can write between 50 and 800 words for this section.
+You can write up to 1250 words for this section.
+But it’s fine if you use fewer.

 How does your idea fit in with other local activities?

-• Why this project would especially benefit the young people in your area(s)
+Tell us why this work would especially benefit the young people where you are.

-• the links you already have in the community (especially other organisations) and to other local activities or services supporting young people at risk of anti-social behaviour, that will help you deliver the project
+• what links you already have with these services, or other local organisations, that will help you to deliver the project

 You can write between 50 and 500 words for this section.